tsgates/arch-wiki-markdown/wiki/Patching_in_ABS.md

     it is copied into the src directory.
 If you redistribute the PKGBUILD, you should, of course, include the patch with the PKGBUILD.
-2. Then add an entry to the md5sums array.
-You can generate sum of your patch using md5sum tool.
-Using makepkg -g is more convenient if your sources are from the internet.
+2. Then use updpkgsums to update the md5sums array.
+Or manually add an entry to the md5sums array; you can generate sum of your patch using md5sum tool.
 3. Create the build() function in the PKGBUILD.
 In most cases you will want to apply the patch first thing in the function, but you will know best where the patch lines need to be applied.